-If your institution has waived its application fee for the Fall 2021 admission cycle please select no
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

-Does your institution have an application fee? Х ]

-Amount of application for €

-Yes No ٦

-Can it be waived for applicants with financial need? ]

-If you have an application fee and an on-line appli who apply on-line: ication option, ple ease indicate pol icy for students
+Does your institution have an application fee?
+Yes No X Amount of application fe Can it be waived for applicants with financial need?
+Yes No If you have an application fee and an on-line applic cation option, pl ease indicate policy for students Same fee

-Same fee

-Free

-Reduced

-Yes No =
+Yes

-Can on-line application fee be waived for applicants with financial need?
+Free Reduced Can on-line application fee be waived for applicants with financial need?